korben-info/wp-auto-links/readme.txt

 = Amazing!
 How to support your work? =

 Thanks!
-First of all you can contribute on [the GitHub repository]https://github.com/LeoColomb/wp-auto-links).
+First of all you can contribute on [the GitHub repository](https://github.com/LeoColomb/wp-auto-links).
 If you prefer make a donation, [please see my Patreon page](https://www.patreon.com/LeoColomb)!

 = My system runs an older version of a software specified in the plugin requirements. =

-These strong requirements are required (of course) to ensure the plugin is working efficiently.
+These strong requirements are required to ensure the plugin is working efficiently.
 If the requirements are not satisfied, the plugin may not work as expected.

 = The plugin seems to work but no link are pushed on the content. =

 Check your Object Cache handler.
-A valid Object Cache handler is needed and required to manage data.
+A valid Object Cache handler is required to manage data.

 == Screenshots ==